Martinair Flight 495: Crew

-Description
+Accident

 Departure

 On the morning of the accident, the plane was delayed at Amsterdam Airport Schiphol due to a faulty thrust-reverser.
 This was not fixed.
 Nevertheless, the plane left for Faro at 04:52 UTC.
 According to Martinair, the faulty thrust-reverser was not a contributing factor in the accident.

 Crash

 The cockpit section of PH-MBN.

 A large thunderstorm had developed near Faro airport, accompanied by heavy rain, windshear and low cloud.
 The control tower informed the crew of the thunderstorm activity, in addition to stating that there was water on the runway.
 Following one unsuccessful landing attempt, the crew attempted a VOR/DME procedure approach to runway 11 (later runway 10), during which the aircraft flew through at least two microbursts.
 According to the Portuguese final accident report, firefighters saw an explosion coming from the aircraft 22 seconds before it crashed.

 The aircraft made a hard landing with a vertical speed exceeding the manufacturer's design limits.
 Following this, the starboard main gear collapsed, the starboard wing separated from the fuselage and the starboard fuel tank ruptured and the contents ignited.
 The DC-10 fuselage split in two, coming to rest with the front section lying on its side.